-Bridge builders are highly-skilled engineers, and are among the Army's most valued experts.
-There are any number of scenarios where a Bridge Crewmember would need to step in to save the day, whether it's building safe passage for a crossing during a combat operation, or making rough terrain more easily passable for platoons and squads.
+Bridge builders are highly-skilled engineers and are among the Army's most valued experts.
+There is any number of scenarios where a Bridge Crewmember would need to step in to save the day, whether it's building a safe passage for a crossing during a combat operation, or making rough terrain more easily passable for platoons and squads.

-This job is categorized as Army military occupational specialty (MOS) 12C.
+This job is categorized as an Army military occupational specialty (MOS) 12C.

 These soldiers operate bridge trucks and light vehicles and act as deckhands on bridge erection boats.
-They prep bridge sites, which includes rafts, and other bridge operations, and install kedge anchorage systems, wire obstacle material (think barbed wire), overhead anchorage systems and demolition firing systems.
+They prep bridge sites, which include rafts, and other bridge operations, and install kedge anchorage systems, wire obstacle material (think barbed wire), overhead anchorage systems, and demolition firing systems.

 They'll also launch and retrieve ribbon bridge bays, and assemble and maintain military fixed and float bridges.
 This work is performed in all kinds of scenarios and weather, including while under enemy fire, in rain and snow and extreme heat, and during natural disasters.

 In short, MOS 12C is not just a role where you're looking at blueprints and engineering plans.
-You'll definitely get your hands dirty, and possibly see combat action, in this job.
+You'll get your hands dirty and possibly see combat action, in this job.

 Training for MOS 12C